-Founded in the 4th century by St-Cassien, who sailed into Marseille full of fresh ideas on monasticism that he acquired in Palestine and Egypt, this church grew to formidable proportions.
+Founded in the 4th century by St. Cassien, who sailed into Marseille full of fresh ideas on monasticism that he acquired in Palestine and Egypt, this church grew to formidable proportions.
 With a Romanesque design, the structure would be as much at home in the Middle East as its founder was.
-The crypt, St-Cassien's original, is buried under the medieval church, and in the evocative nooks and crannies you can find the 5th-century sarcophagus that allegedly holds the martyr's remains.
-Upstairs, a reliquary contains what's left of St-Victor, who was ground to death between millstones, probably by Romans.
-There's also a passage into tiny catacombs where early Christians worshipped St-Lazarus and Mary Magdalene, said to have washed ashore at Stes-Maries-de-la-Mer.
+The crypt, St. Cassien's original, is preserved beneath the medieval church, and in the evocative nooks and crannies you can find the 5th-century sarcophagus that allegedly holds the martyr's remains.
+Upstairs, a reliquary contains what's left of St. Victor, who was ground to death between millstones, probably by Romans.
+There's also a passage into tiny catacombs where early Christians worshipped St. Lazarus and Mary Magdalene, said to have washed ashore at Stes-Maries-de-la-Mer, in the Camargue.